tituschewxj/tp/docs/DeveloperGuide.md

 **How autocompletion of dynamic data works using `AutoCompletePrefixResolver` in the `Logic` component:**

-In the autocompletion of dynamic data there are 5 main processes:
+In the autocompletion of dynamic data there are 5 key steps:
 1. Notifying that the data is outdated
 2. Using the autocomplete hotkey to return the autocompletion
 3. Parsing the input to call the corresponding kind of autocompletion
-4. Updating the new attribute data into the `AttributeTrie`
+4. Generating the autocomplete result
-5. Generating the autocomplete result
+5. Updating the new attribute data into the `AttributeTrie`

 {{ newPageBetween }}

-**How the `AttributeTrie` is notified of new data:**
+**Step 1.
+How the `AttributeTrie` is notified of new data:**

 1. When a command is executed, a check is performed in `LogicManager` to determine if the command could potentially modify the data.
 1. If the data could be modified, then we would get the latest `addressBook` using `getAddressBook()`.